-The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, improves health and achieves health equity through access to quality services, a skilled health workforce and innovative programs.
+The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, improves health outcomes through access to quality services, a skilled health workforce, and innovative, highvalue programs.
 Note: Not all HRSA programs and funding are represented in this report.